visionsystemsgmbh/vscom-elbe/README.md

 6. `cd elbe`
 7. `git checkout v14.9.3`

-Before you can use ELBE as a regular user, you need to add this user to the kvm/libvrt groups:
+Before you can use ELBE as a regular user, you'll need to add this user to the kvm/libvrt groups:

     usermod -aG kvm $USER